 Unlike regular income tax brackets, which start at 10 percent and gradually increase toward higher percentages, individuals subject to the AMT are taxed at either a 26% level or a 28% level.
 More importantly, the AMT is distinguished by the fact that certain typical tax breaks are excluded from consideration.
 For instance, individuals subject to the AMT do not get a standard exemption for taxes, nor do they receive deductions for dependents, state or local taxes that they have paid, or other itemized deductions.

 Essentially the AMT works as such: An individual determines his or her general taxable income, as recorded in normal federal tax returns.
 However, for purposes of the AMT, the individual adds back in income from sources that would normally be excluded, and adds back in personal and dependent exemptions.
 Also added are deductions that are not allowed under the AMT, such as deductions for interest on home equity loans.
-Once a total income is reached, the individual then subtracts the AMT exemption that applies, which is approximately $111,700 for joint tax filers and $71,700 for single filers as of 2019.
+Once a total income is reached, the individual then subtracts the AMT exemption that applies.
 Once the overall income that is left is determined, the AMT rate of 26 percent is applied to the first $175,000 in income, and then the 28% rate is applied to anything beyond that.
 Finally, the taxpayer must compare what is due under the AMT to what is due under normal federal income taxes.
 He or she must then pay the higher amount of the two.

 If this sounds complicated, it is because it is.
 Individuals rarely understand why they are subject to the AMT or how it applies.
 If you have concerns about the applicability of the AMT to your tax return, it is best to consult a tax professional.